savedra1/rental-alerts/README.md

     - TWILIO_SENDER _(optional)_
     - TWILIO_SID _(optional)_

-3. Make sure the default branch in your Github repo is named `main`.
+3. Make sure the default branch in your remote Github repo is named `main`.

 4. Push your changes to the main branch, triggering the Github actions workflow.
 Once this has completed the build, you can log back into the AWS console to spot-check and test the newly created Lambda function.